Zanac: Release historyZanac was initially released in 1986 for the MSX computer by the Japanese video game company Compile—the same company responsible for other games such as Blazing Lazers, Devil's Crush, and the Puyo Puyo series. Compile then re-released the game for the MSX2 computer later that same year as Zanac EX, which featured improved graphics (with smooth scrolling) and extended music over the original MSX version. Zanac was then ported and heavily reworked again for release on the Family Computer Disk System in Japan on November 11, 1986, and then in North America for the NES in October 1987. The NES version was later re-released for Wii's Virtual Console service on December 3, 2007, and published by D4 Enterprise. This version is identical to the NES version released in 1987.

+Reception and legacy

-Reception and legacyZanac, in retrospect, has been considered a unique shoot 'em up game, combining gameplay elements from games such as Xevious, especially with the extensive power-up system and vertical-scrolling gameplay that features both air and ground targets.
+Zanac, in retrospect, has been considered a unique shoot 'em up game, combining gameplay elements from games such as Xevious, especially with the extensive power-up system and vertical-scrolling gameplay that features both air and ground targets.
 Brett Alan Weiss of Allgame praised Zanac, calling it an extremely fast-paced shooter in which the player is almost completely surrounded by enemy ships and bullets.
 He praises the game for its music which seems to flow along with the action of the game; he calls the music "at least as close as you can get to a Zen moment while playing a shooting game on the NES".
 Frank Provo of GameSpot lauded Zanac for its difficulty level, its ability to handle many sprites on the screen without slowdown or other glitches, and its unique AI, which placed this game in a subgenre of its own.
 However, criticisms include mediocre and primitive music and sound, a steep learning curve in gameplay and difficulty level, and poor translation in the game itself and in the game's instruction manual.
 In addition, Weiss says that enemies in Zanac, while fearsome, "don't have much personality".